 The distribution sector reforms have made significant impact for operation and management of utility system.
 The distributed generation sources are playing a key role in meeting the load demand, reducing the power losses and overall improvement in network management.
 This paper proposes a heuristic approach for determination of DG allocation incorporating the constraints to arrive at a feasible solution.
-The Network Performance Enhancement

-Index (NPEI) serves as an indicator for best possible choice.
+The Network Performance Enhancement Index (NPEI) serves as an indicator for best possible choice.
 The designer will be able to select the optimum solution satisfying all the constraints with the help of NPEI.
-A priority list based on NPEI is formed to select the most feasible and economical solution.
 The developed approach is tested on 33 bus and 90 bus systems and results obtained have shown that the technique gives the better and economical solution for system improvement.